TheSoftDiamond/BrutalCompanyMinusExtraReborn/README.md

   - KanoliAvali, for their contribution and help with testing.
   - Zehs, for their contributions and major code optimizations.
   - Jayce, for testing and pointing out some feature ideas and optimizations.
+  - mr.hat, for helping me find several bugs in the code.

 </details>